 Ap Bac Battlefield

-Early in the war, on the 2nd of January 1963, The Battle of Ap Bac took place on a forgotten field deep in to The Mekong Delta.
 It all started as radio traffic suspected to be from the VC was intercepted, indicating presence of significant forces in the area.
-This triggered units of ARVN to move north towards the area to search them out.
+This triggered units of ARVN to move north towards the area to weed them out.

-Unfortunately for them, it seems their plan had been compromised and the VC forces were expecting them.
-As the battle played out, it became clear that the VC forces were able to hold the attacking forces back and cause them significant losses.
-Despite heavy bombardment from air and artillery, the VC forces were able to slip away with relatively small casualty numbers.
-Both sides would see this as a success for their forces for different reasons but perhaps the VC forces were the ones that came out on the winning side.
+Unfortunately for them, it seems their plan had been compromised and the VC forces that were hiding in the tree line were expecting them.
+As the battle played out, it became clear that the VC forces managed to hold the attacking forces back and cause them significant losses.
+Despite heavy bombardment from air and artillery, the VC forces were able to melt away with relatively small casualty numbers.
+Both sides would see this as a success for their forces for different reasons but it would appear the VC forces were the ones that came out on the winning side.

 How to get there

 Follow QL1 west from My Tho about ten kilometers.
 There is a large gate on the right (northern) side of the road mentioning the site.
 Follow the small village road along the canals about four kilometers before turning right at the sign.
 The battle took place across that area including the rice paddies.
 A few hundred meters across the rice paddy, there is a large outdoor museum with a monument and some items from the war such as a helicopter, an APC and an artillery piece.
 When we visited the site, the museum was closed but we could experience parts of it by looking through the fence.